LOADING ...

 Bh an tdh ina leis, bhain s an "lotto"

-My darling love, will you come back
+My darling love, you come back home?

-My love, will you come with me?
+My darling love, you come with me?

-My love, will you come back home?
+My darling love, will you come home?

 My love